NervanaSystems/he-transformer/examples/README.md

 This will discard the Tensorflow inputs and instead wait for a client to connect and provide encrypted inputs.

-To start the client, in a separate terminal on the same host, run
+To start the client, in a separate terminal on the same host (with the ngraph-tf bridge python environment active), run
 ```bash
 python pyclient.py
 ```